-His various articles, the Arctic Manual, along with his work on cold weather clothing and the all meat diet are still read today by nearly everyone studying modern wilderness survival.
-A knowledge of Stefánsson work is essential for anyone who plans to make a serious study of cold weather wilderness survival.
+His various articles, the Arctic Manual, along with his work on cold-weather clothing and the all-meat diet is still read today by nearly everyone studying modern wilderness survival.
+A knowledge of Stefánsson's work is essential for anyone who plans to make a serious study of cold weather wilderness survival.
 If you want to explore the science of survival a good place to start is a study of Vilhjalmur Stefansson and his work.

 “The most striking contradiction of our civilization is the fundamental reverence for truth which we profess and the thoroughgoing disregard for it which we practice.”

 — Vilhjálmur Stefánsson